liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-on-tc-server.markdown

 $$$

-1.  extract the JARs from the dependencies ZIP to the `[TCSERVER_INSTANCE_HOME]/servers/dxp-server/lib` folder.
+1. Extract the JARs from the dependencies ZIP to the `[TCSERVER_INSTANCE_HOME]/servers/dxp-server/lib` folder.
 The JARs are listed below: